pixsil/vue-components-ide-helper-vuejs3/README.md

+This is a fork of https://github.com/BenceSzalai/vue-components-ide-helper.
+And changed to work with VueJs 3.

 # Vue Components IDE Helper

 Can be used to generate JS import and Vue.component() statements for all files in a folder.

 ## Explanation